This post may contain affiliate links. Please read my disclosure policy.

 Can stuffed manicotti be made ahead of time?

-This easy, hearty and flavorful stuffed manicotti is absolutely perfect for company and our monthly family Sunday supper.
-If you don’t need a large casserole, this recipe is easily halved and baked in a 9×9-inch square baking pan.
+This easy, hearty and flavorful stuffed manicotti is absolutely perfect for company and our monthly family Sunday suppers.
+If you don’t need a large casserole this recipe is easily halved and baked in a 9-inch square baking dish.
 Leftovers are pretty fantastic rewarmed gently in the microwave.

 Can you add more cheese to stuffed manicotti?

-I don’t recommend overstuffing the manicotti shells.
-The filling may ooze out the ends before it’s baked.
-The eggs in the filling help the ricotta set, but only after it’s baked.
+I don’t recommend overstuffing the manicotti shells because the cheese mixture might ooze out the ends of the pasta shells before it’s baked.
+The eggs are added to the filling to help the ricotta set, but only works after it’s baked.

-This recipe calls for only 1 cup of shredded mozzarella sprinkled on top at the end of baking.
+The recipe calls for only 1 cup mozzarella cheese sprinkled on top at the end of baking.
 This seems like the perfect amount of gooey cheese for this dish.
 You can add more if you like, but I wouldn’t go overboard.
 It’s pretty cheesy all the way around.

 The recipe calls for a small amount of dry white wine to deglaze the pan.
 Can you leave this out?